How to Spend a Day in Glasgow: Itinerary for First-Time Visitors

 Glasgow is served by Glasgow International Airport (GLA).
 The airport is located about 16 kilometres from the city centre in the suburb of Paisley.
 Airlines flying into GLA include easyJet, TUI Airways, and Jet2.com.

-Further afoot, about 50 kilometres from the city, lies Glasgow Prestwick Airport (PIK).
-It’s less convenient than GLA but offers more routes from low-cost carriers like Ryanair.
+Further afield, about 50 kilometres from the city, lies Glasgow Prestwick Airport (PIK).
+I find it far less convenient than GLA, but I’ve also found excellent flight deals thanks to routes from low-cost carriers like Ryanair.

 By bus